Special Topics in Sports Engineering

 - Be able to work in an international, interdisciplinary group

 - Be able to integrate acquired knowledge in brief reports or vlogs

 Course size: 3EC

-Entry requirements: be available for the first two weeks in June, basic Matlab / Python skills, prepared to work online in groups
+Entry requirements: be available for the first two weeks in July, basic Matlab / Python skills, prepared to work in groups

 This course is taught in block format: as a two-week intensive inter-university course